 Area Market Conditions

 Housing market conditions in your area can have a significant impact on the value of home renovations.
-Depending on your region of the country, and specific neighborhood of your home, the ROI of certain home renovation projects fluctuate.
-Since buyers are usually attracted to neighborhoods or areas and not individual homes that stand out, one mistake homeowners often make is improving their home well above the area standard.
+Depending on your region of the country, and the specific neighborhood of your home, the ROI of certain home renovation projects fluctuates.
+Since buyers are usually attracted to neighborhoods or areas and not individual homes that stand out, one mistake homeowners often make is improving their homes well above the area standard.
 While these homes often get more attention than their counterparts, that attention doesn’t always equate to a higher closing price.
 Check out what you might need to know if your to be home has a radiant floor.

 The best way to determine the best plan of action for your roof is to get advice from a local appraiser and/or real estate agent who are familiar with the local market and how it responds to specific home renovation projects.